Introducing Power Supplies

 Figure 7: Ripple & Noise for Regulated, Switched Power, Representative of a Mid-Quality Supply

 Figure 8 illustrates the noise potential in a regulated linear power supply.
 While much less than the ripple of a regulated switched supply, it can still be significant enough to mask data.
+If the noise and ripple are very high, small signals can be overwhelmed or the life of the hardware can be significantly shortened.
+However, with a high quality power supply it can be virtually eliminated.

 Figure 8: Ripple & Noise for Regulated, Linear Power, Representative of a Mid-Quality Supply